 - The Heroes of Might and Magic series has given the opportunity to control iron golems, steel golems, and dragon golems (in one game, dragonoids made of animated crystal, in another game, dwarves controlling draconic machines).

-- In the fourth game, during the academy campaign, Solymr is implied to compare golems to robots, when he remarks that he heard of humans that can create golems without magic (for context, the setting explicitly has robots.
+- In the fourth game, during the Academy campaign, Solymr is implied to compare golems to robots, when he remarks that he heard of humans that can create golems without magic (for context, the setting explicitly has robots.
 It's just that we only meet the results, not anyone that could make them — and even then, it's only in the original series that we do it).

 - There is a cutscene video in Heroes III that shows golems being chiseled out of stone and animated.